chitianhao/ts-arg-parse/README.md

 top_command.add_subcommand("command", "description", "ENV_VAR", 0)
 top_command.add_subcommand("command", "description", "ENV_VAR", 0, &function)
 ```
 This function call returns the new sub-command instance.
+(0 is number of argument)

 To add options to the current command:
 ```
 top_command.add_option("--switch", "-s", "switch description") top_command.add_option("--switch", "-s", "switch description", "", 0)
 ```
 This function call returns the new Option instance.
+(0 is number of argument)

-We can use the following way to add subcommand or option:
+We can also use the following way to add subcommand or option:
 ```
 top_command.add_subcommand("init", "description").add_subcommand("subinit", "description")
 ```